Jet fuel demand to remain low for years as airlines buckle up for tough ride

 IATA has warned any recovery would not start before the last quarter of the year and could be short-lived if there is a new winter wave of coronavirus.

-Planemakers Airbus and Boeing have also warned of an extended crisis, with few analysts predicting a return to previous conditions until 2023 or 2024.
+Planemakers Airbus (AIR.PA) and Boeing (BA.N) have also warned of an extended crisis, with few analysts predicting a return to previous conditions until 2023 or 2024.

-According to Robert Stallard of Vertical Research Partners, it could be almost five years before the active aircraft fleet returns to where it was at the end of 2019.

 Jet fuel demand averages about 8 million barrels per day (bpd).
 IEA said on Wednesday it expected demand for jet fuel and kerosene to fall by 2.1 million bpd on average in 2020, or 26%.